IN THE HIGH COURT OF SOUTH AFRICA

 Oscar Pistorius 2016 (2) SA 317 (SCA) the following is stated by the Supreme Court of Appeal with regard to do/us eventua/is:

-In the case of murder, person acts with do/us directus if he or she committed the offence with the object and purpose of killing the deceased.
+In the case of murder, a person acts with do/us directus if he or she committed the offence with the object and purpose of killing the deceased.

-Dolus eventualis on the other hand, although relatively straightforward concept, is somewhat different.
-In contrast to dolus directus in case of murder, where the object and the purpose of the perpetrator is specifically to cause death, person's intention in the form of dolus eventualis arises if the perpetrator foresees the risk of death occurring, but nevertheless continues to act appreciating the death may well occur, therefore 'gambling' as it were with the life of the person against whom the act is directed.
+Dolus eventualis on the other hand, although a relatively straightforward concept, is somewhat different.
+In contrast to dolus directus in a case of murder, where the object and the purpose of the perpetrator is specifically to cause death, a person's intention in the form of dolus eventualis arises if the perpetrator foresees the risk of death occurring, but nevertheless continues to act appreciating the death may well occur, therefore 'gambling' as it were with the life of the person against whom the act is directed.

 It therefore consists of two parts: (1) foresight of the possibility of death occurring, and (2) reconciliation with that foreseen possibility.
 The second element has been expressed in various ways, for example it has been said that the person must act 'reckless as to the consequences', (a phrase that has caused some confusion as some have interpret it to mean gross negligence) or must have been 'reconciled' with the foreseeable outcome.
-Terminology aside, it is necessary to stress that the wrongdoer does not have to foresee death as probable consequence of his or her action.
+Terminology aside, it is necessary to stress that the wrongdoer does not have to foresee death as a probable consequence of his or her action.
 It is sufficient that the possibility of death is foreseen which, coupled with the disregard of that consequence, is sufficient to constitute the necessary criminal intent."

 It was submitted on behalf of the State that when the deceased was thrown from the moving van, the accused foresaw the risk of death occurring, nevertheless continued to do so, appreciating that death may well occur.
 The accused gambled as it with the life of the deceased and reconciled themselves with the possibility of his death.